mohsinarf/StockTrackr/README.md

 # StockTrackr

-StockTrackr is a Python-based application that utilizes the Yahoo Finance API and QML (Qt Meta-Object Language) for tracking and analyzing stock market data.
+StockTrackr is a Python-based application that utilizes the Alpha Vantage API and QML (Qt Meta-Object Language) for tracking and analyzing stock market data.

 ## Features